nsol-nmsu/nest/README.md

 ./waf --run "scratch/core_to_ns3_scenario --topo=imn2ns3/CORE-XML-files/sample1.xml"
 ```

-Program also supports generating traffic flow using a simple XML Schema.
+Program supports generating traffic flow using a simple XML Schema.
-Examples of the schema exists inside the apps-files/ directory.
+Examples of the schema exists inside the `*/ns-3.25/imn2ns3/apps-files/` directory.

 Program also supports NS2 mobility scripts.
 *Note:* Node ID for NS3 nodes will differ as they are assigned at the time  they are